gabrocheleau/merkle-patricia-trees-examples/README.md

 - **Patricia Trie**: An efficient Radix Trie, a data structure in which "keys" represent the path one has to take to reach a node
 - **Merkle Tree**: A hash tree in which each node's hash is computed from its child nodes hashes.

-We'll begin by exploring the "Patricia Trie" part of Merkle Patricia Trees, and then integreate their "Merkle Tree" part.
+We'll begin by exploring the "Patricia Trie" part of Merkle Patricia Trees, and then integrate their "Merkle Tree" part.

-*_Note that since Merkle Patricia Trees are created from "Tries" and "Trees", they are sometimes refered to as "Merkle Patricia Trees", and sometimes as "Merkle Patricia Tries".
+*_Note that since Merkle Patricia Trees are created from "Tries" and "Trees", they are sometimes referred to as "Merkle Patricia Trees", and sometimes as "Merkle Patricia Tries".
 In this tutorial, I'll try using the word "Tree" when talking about "Merkle Patricia Trees" or "Merkle Trees", and "Trie" when talking about "Radix Tries" or "Patricia Tries".
-Ultimately, this doesn't really matter, so don't get too hung up on these two terms._
+Ultimately, this doesn't matter too much, so don't get too hung up on these two terms._

 ## Setting up our environment